 Changing the way we approach and discuss addiction in our homes is paramount to achieving a solution.
 Hurt people, hurt people.
 Opening our minds and educating ourselves to understand what is going on inside our sick loved ones.
 Addiction hijacks the brain.

-Don’t forget to take care of yourself as well; often people surrounding the addict are usually just as affected.
+Don’t forget to take care of yourself first.
+Often people surrounding the addict are usually just as affected, if not more.
 The ripple effect that addiction has on a family is frightening.
 Taking care of yourself regardless of a loved one’s relapse, or if they have never given recovery a chance, is of utmost importance.
 If you believe your loved one could benefit from an intervention, read more here.